If you are facing an emergency, call 000 immediately.

-Drug use can expose users to blood borne viruses, sexually transmittable infections and general health issues.
+Drug use can expose users to blood borne viruses and general health issues.

 Do you provide education on alcohol and other drugs?

 Yes, we have qualified staff that can deliver education sessions to your business, school, sporting club or community group.
-Call our Kangaroo Flat site on 5430 0500.
+Call us on 5406 1200.

 Information for health professionals/welfare agencies and hospitals